curt-matthews/RHTE_2018/README.md

     *   [https://github.com/RedHatOfficial/miq-RedHat-Satellite6.git](https://github.com/RedHatOfficial/miq-RedHat-Satellite6.git)
 		*   For the purposes of this lab, select Tag `v8.5`

+## Create Configuration Domain:

+*   [Understanding the Automate Model - Creating a Domain](https://access.redhat.com/documentation/en-us/red_hat_cloudforms/4.5/html/scripting_actions_in_cloudforms/understanding-the-automate-model#creating-a-domain) covers the steps required to create a domain within the Automate model.
+The recommendation is to create a domain with a name of Configuration but the name of the domain is inconsequential.
+The ordering of the domains is important and that will be covered later in this document.

 ### Create Configuration Domain:

 *   Create Configuration Domain and Enable